-Sunlight hits your solar panels, producing DC electricity (direct current, like your car runs on).
+Sunlight hits your solar panels, producing DC electricity (direct current, like your car runs on, but a whole lot more volts).
 A component called an inverter converts the DC into AC (alternating current, what your home runs on) and it feeds into your breaker box to power your home.
 Think of voltage as pressure.
-The inverter sets the voltage on a solar system SLIGHTLY higher than the grid voltage, ensuring your home uses solar first, and the grid second.
+The inverter sets the voltage coming from your solar system SLIGHTLY higher than the grid voltage, ensuring your home uses solar first, and the grid second.
 Excess solar energy is fed onto the grid, generating a credit on your monthly bill.

 I HAVE A 2,500 SQ FT HOME.
 HOW MANY SOLAR PANELS DO I NEED?

 We get this question a lot.
 The truth is, the size of your home has very little to do with how much energy you consume.
 Lifestyle, family size and your home’s overall efficiency all affect how much energy you end up buying from your utility.
 We design Solar PV Systems around your annual energy consumption, which is readily available on your utility bills.

 Don’t worry.
 We’re going to walk you through all the calculations and help you understand exactly what size solar system works best for your goals and budget.
 A reputable contractor is never going to pressure you to buy.
 We’re no different.

 Our process is very consultative.
 Whether you buy from us or not, you are going to gain a full understanding of how solar works.
 This is a major purchase involving a technology most people don’t understand.
 We’ll take the time to inform you exactly how everything comes together so you can make an informed buying decision.
 That’s the Longhorn Way.

 WHAT HAPPENS IF A HAIL STORM HITS?